Gluon Transverse-Momentum-Dependent Distributions from Large-Momentum Effective Theory: Introduction

 Calculating the TMDPDFs from theory has been a long-standing challenge in hadron physics, primarily because they are nonperturbative quantities defined in terms of light-cone correlations.
+A few pioneer calculations were carried out based on the Lorentz invariance approach, see, e.g., \cite{Hagler:2009mb,Musch:2011er,Engelhardt:2015xja}.
 In the past few years, significant progress~\cite{Ji:2014hxa,Ji:2018hvs,Ji:2019sxk,Ji:2019ewn,Ji:2020jeb,Ebert:2018gzl,Ebert:2019okf,Ebert:2019tvc,Shanahan:2019zcq,Ebert:2020gxr,Vladimirov:2020ofp,Ji:2021uvr,Zhang:2022xuw,Ebert:2022fmh} has been made within the framework of large-momentum effective theory (LaMET)~\cite{Ji:2013dva,Ji:2014gla,Ji:2020ect}, which allows us to calculate the quark TMDPDFs from first-principles lattice QCD.
 The calculation begins with the so-called quark quasi-TMDPDFs defined as the hadron matrix elements of suitable quark bilinear operators with a staple-shaped gauge link of finite length along the spacelike direction.
 The finite link length regulates the pinch-pole singularity associated with infinitely long gauge links~\cite{Ji:2020ect}.
 By combining with the square root of a Euclidean Wilson loop and suitable short-distance matrix elements~\cite{Ji:2021uvr,Zhang:2022xuw}, the result is free of ultraviolet (UV) divergences.
 The renormalized quark quasi-TMDPDF can then be factorized into the standard TMDPDF associated with a perturbative hard kernel, a Collins-Soper evolution part and a ``reduced soft function", up to power suppressed contributions~\cite{Ji:2019sxk,Ebert:2019okf,Ji:2020ect}.
 So far, considerable attention~\cite{LatticeParton:2020uhz,Li:2021wvl,LPC:2022ibr,Shanahan:2020zxr,Shanahan:2021tst,Schlemmer:2021aij} has been paid to the lattice calculation of quark TMDPDFs, although the complete lattice result is not yet available.
 In contrast, much less is known about the calculation of gluon TMDPDFs.